 Our Money-Making Month

-I have some big financial goals for 2018 and, after realizing we’re already halfway through the calendar year, I know I need to kick it into high gear.
-I always determine a couple action steps I can take during the month that will help me get closer to my annual goals, and this month I’ve decided to focus my energy on bringing in more money.
+I have some big financial goals for 2020 and I’m trying my hardest to get off on the right foot.
+I always determine a couple of action steps I can take during the month that will help me get closer to my annual goals, and this month I’ve decided to focus my energy on bringing in more money.

 While most people have a tendency to try to cut back on expenses (and that’s a logical place to start), we’ve already done a decent job of trimming our expenses and I don’t think there’s a lot more we are willing to give up right now.
 But as I was updating our household budget the other day, I kept thinking “if only I had an extra couple hundred dollars”.